Caracaraí: Overview

 It is not the only municipality in the state to do so; Caroebe also borders both Amazonas and Guyana, and has boundaries with Pará as well.

 Caracaraí is located near the intersection of the BR-174 and BR-210 highways.
 Caracaraí became an independent municipality in 1955.
 Between 1960 and 1982, the municipality contained the districts of Santa Maria do Boiaçu and São José de Anauá.
 Santa Maria do Boiaçu became part of the municipality of Rorainópolis.

 The municipality contains the Caracaraí Ecological Station and the Niquiá Ecological Station.

 The economy used to be based on cattle ranching.
-The cattle used to shipped to Manaus.
-Caracaraí developed in the supply centre for the region, because it is located on the Branco River south of the waterfalls.
+The cattle used to be shipped to Manaus.
+Caracaraí developed as a supply centre for the region, because it is located on the Branco River south of the waterfalls.
 It is the largest producer of fish in the state.